AI-in-Hand/platform/frontend/README.md

 ## Modifying the UI, Adding Pages

 The core of the app can be found in the `src` folder.
-To add pages, add a new folder in `src/pages` and add a `index.js` file.
+To add pages, add a new folder in `src/pages` and add a `index.tsx` file.
 This will be the entry point for the page.
 For example to add a route in the app like `/about`, add a folder `about` in `src/pages` and add a `index.tsx` file.
 You can follow the content style in `src/pages/index.tsx` to add content to the page.

 Core logic for each component should be written in the `src/components` folder and then imported in pages as needed.